Technigo/project-business-site/README.md

 ## The problem

-I did not managed to set the hero video as a header.
+I did not manage to set the hero video as a header.
 Instead, it is displayed as a top section.
-If I would have more time, I would have set the navbar on top of it and set it in a fixed position when scrolling down.
-Next time, I'll try to display the form and accordion side by side and not on top of each other.
+Next time, I will try to set the navbar on top of it and set it in a fixed position when scrolling down.
+In addition to that, I'll try to display the form and accordion side by side and not on top of each other.

 ## View it live